 Draped across the high Alps, where Italy, Austria and Switzerland collide and their cultures blur, Italy’s northernmost region is a major draw for holiday-makers who mostly come for winter skiing, summer hiking and tranquil year-round vistas.
-However, in past times this region was far from today’s peaceful vacation paradise; a string of castles along the Adige (Etsch) valley bear witness to the cut and thrust of medieval politics, and World War I saw prolonged and ferocious fighting, with Italian and Austrian troops battling it out in the harsh conditions of the alpine ridges.
+However, in past times this region was far from today’s peaceful vacation paradise; a string of castles along the Adige (Etsch) Valley bear witness to the cut and thrust of medieval politics, and World War I saw prolonged and ferocious fighting, with Italian and Austrian troops battling it out in the harsh conditions of the Alpine ridges.
 Armies of brightly attired skiers and sturdily booted hikers have long since replaced the troops, invading the sunny slopes on ski and board or marching along one of the hundreds of dramatic trails that crisscross the landscape.

 The region is dominated by the barren, jagged rock walls of the Dolomites.
-Some of the most eye-catching peaks in Europe, these vast massifs abound in myths and legends and have been eroded over the last 200 million years into a weird and wonderful array of needles, towers and pinnacles.
+Some of the most eye-catching peaks in Europe, these vast massifs have been eroded over the last 200 million years into a weird and wonderful array of needles, towers and pinnacles.
 In 2009 the range was added to the UNESCO World Natural Heritage List for their unique geology – they began life around 250 million years ago as a giant coral reef beneath the ancient Tethys Ocean – and for their diverse ecosystem abundant in rare flora and fauna.
-Numerous cable cars rising from the small resorts dotted around the region enable you to hike at 2000–3000m without needing anything beyond average fitness or expertise.
-The web of well-marked trails and detailed, locally sourced maps mean you can easily fashion a trip of any length from a gentle day-hike to a two-week trek.

-If hiking gear and ski sticks make you shudder, views of this spectacular landscape can also be savoured from the comfort of luxurious spa hotels, offering first-rate regional cuisine and a unique selection of treatments from bathing in thermal water to elaborate “dry baths" involving lying swaddled in sheep's wool or mountain hay.
+Numerous cable cars rise from the region's small resorts enabling you to hike at 2000–3000m, with a web of well-marked trails lasting from a gentle day-hike to a two-week trek.
+Views of this spectacular landscape can also be savoured from the comfort of luxurious spa hotels, with first-rate regional cuisine and a unique selection of treatments from bathing in thermal water to "dry baths" involving lying swaddled in sheep's wool or mountain hay.

-Down in the valleys, Trentino-Alto Adige has a flourishing cultural scene, with two cutting-edge contemporary galleries – MART, in Rovereto, a short hop by train from Trento, and Bolzano’s Museion gallery.
-The regional capital Trento has an atmospheric old centre and mountain views, while Bolzano, Alto Adige’s chief town, has an enviable quality of life and makes an engaging base for exploring the region.
-The star attraction here, and worth making the trip for in itself, is the famous “Ice Man”, who has a museum building all to himself.
+Down in the valleys, Trentino-Alto Adige has a flourishing cultural scene, with cutting-edge galleries and museums, such as Trento's MUSE science museum and Bolzano’s Museion gallery.
+The regional capital Trento has an atmospheric old centre and an enviable quality of life, while Bolzano, Alto Adige’s chief town, with its star attraction the famous “Ice Man”.
 Verdant hillsides planted with vineyards can be visited as part of the Strada del Vino wine-tasting route, and the valley floor is carpeted with apple trees which produce the principal ingredient for Südtirol’s delicious strudel.